JabeenShukoor/Winning-Pac-Mind/README.md

 NEIGHBOURING GHOST PENALTY : -50
 EMPTY SPACE REWARD = -1*

-To run pacman in small grid, use the following line of code python pacman.py -q -n 10 -p MDPAgent -l smallGrid
+To run pacman in small grid, use the following line of code: python pacman.py -q -n 10 -p MDPAgent -l smallGrid

-To run pacman in medium grid, use the following line of code python pacman.py -q -n 10 -p MDPAgent -l mediumClassic
+To run pacman in medium grid, use the following line of code: python pacman.py -q -n 10 -p MDPAgent -l mediumClassic

 *You can change the number of times it runs.
 The above code runs the game 10 times*